 North Star Academy is a public middle school in Redwood City.
-The principal of North Star Academy is Chris Hiltbrand, who can be contacted at firstname.lastname@example.org.
-536 students go to North Star Academy and identify primarily as White, non-Hispanic; Hispanic; and Filipino.
+The principal of North Star Academy is Chris Hiltbrand and can be contacted at email@example.com.
+536 children attend North Star Academy and are mostly White, non-Hispanic; Hispanic; and Filipino.
 0.4% of the North Star Academy students are "limited in English proficiency."
 14% of the 536 students here have subsidized lunches.
 The student to teacher ratio at North Star Academy is 21:1.
 McKinley Institute of Technology is one of the nearest middle schools.

 - Computer arts

 - Rock climbing

 |Students eligible for free or reduced-price lunch program||14%||61%|

 I agree with the parent who mentioned the fact that if your child does not understand a concept the first time the teachers expect you to get a tutor instead of trying to teach better.
 The only reason why North Star students score higher than other schools is because their families care about education and will hire a tutor.
 The current Principal is incompetent and has really brought the school down.